epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 - **Task 6.1:** Create a network graph of actors based on their co-starring roles.
 - **Task 6.2:** Apply correlation analysis to assess how connections between actors affect movie ratings.

-### 7. Popularity vs. Box Office Revenue
+### 7. Relationship Between Ratings, Revenue, and Budget
-- **Task 7.1:** Investigate the relationship between movie ratings (as a proxy for popularity) and box office revenue using regression analysis.
+- **Task 7.1:**  Investigate the correlation between movie ratings (as a proxy for popularity) and box office revenue, integrating budget data to enable a more nuanced analysis.
+This will allow for assessing how well a movie performs financially relative to its production costs.
-- **Task 7.2:** Examine if high ratings consistently correlate with high box-office revenue.
+- **Task 7.2:**  Use regression analysis to explore the impact of ratings on box-office revenue, while controlling for movie budget.
+This will provide insights into whether high ratings are associated with high revenue when accounting for production budgets.
+- **Task 7.3:**  Perform comparative analysis to evaluate if movies with similar budgets but varying ratings have different revenue outcomes, further underscoring the role of ratings in financial success.

-### 8. Reporting and Visualization
+### 8. Development of Frontend for Data Visualization
-- **Task 8.1:** Compile findings and insights into comprehensive reports.
+- **Task 8.1:** Design and develop a frontend website that effectively visualizes the data story.
+This includes creating interactive charts and graphs to display key findings.
-- **Task 8.2:** Create visualizations to effectively communicate the results of the analyses.
+- **Task 8.2:** Ensure the website is user-friendly and accessible, with intuitive navigation and clear presentation of data insights.
+- **Task 8.3:** Test the website for functionality and user experience.

-### 9. Final Review and Refinement
+### 9. Hosting and Deployment
-- **Task 9.1:** Conduct a thorough review of the analyses and findings.
+- **Task 9.1:** Host the frontend on GitHub Pages, leveraging its integration with GitHub repositories for easy updates and version control.
-- **Task 9.2:** Refine models and visualizations based on feedback and additional insights.
+- **Task 9.2:** Perform final testing post-deployment to ensure the website is fully operational and accessible online.

-### 10. Project Closure and Documentation
+### 10. Reporting, Final Review, and Documentation
+- **Task 10.1:** Compile findings, insights, and visualizations into comprehensive reports accessible through the website.
+- **Task 10.2:** Conduct a final review of the analyses, website, and overall project.
-- **Task 10.1:** Document methodologies, data sources, and key findings.
+- **Task 10.3:** Document methodologies, data sources, key findings, and the development process of the website.
-- **Task 10.2:** Prepare final project deliverables, including a comprehensive report and data visualizations.
+- **Task 10.4:** Prepare final project deliverables, including the comprehensive report, data visualizations, and the fully functional website.

+### 11. Project Closure
+- **Task 11.1:** Ensure all project components, including the data analyses and frontend website, are complete and meet the project objectives.
+- **Task 11.2:** Archive all project materials and code repositories in an organized manner for future reference or potential follow-up projects.
+- **Task 11.3:** Conduct a project debrief with the team to reflect on successes, challenges, and learnings.

 ## Team Organization 👨‍👩‍👧‍👦
 <!DOCTYPE html>